Carl Griffin reviews little armoured, a poem collection by the 2011 POETRY WALES Purple Moose prize winner, Rebecca Perry.

 won’t work themselves out.

-Humour returns in a poem which is more ‘great potential’ than ‘great poem’.
+Humour returns in a poem that is more ‘great potential’ than ‘great poem’.
 The concept is a cliché: a god with views about humans and human emotions.
 This time the god is Apollo and his musings are about love, some of which are simultaneously witty and reassuring:

 You should watch your lover on the toilet, at least once.